Hero Background

 Yes, because the Colonial Penn 995 Plan is guaranteed life insurance, all policies have a mandatory two-year waiting period.
 If you don’t want to have to wait, we can help connect you to a great plan without a waiting period.

-How much coverage can I get from Colonial Penn Life Insurance?
+How much life insurance can you get from Colonial Penn?

 Coverage depends on age and gender, as it decreases over time based on age.
 Consult our Colonial Penn 995 plan age chart to see how much you could get, but remember that all Colonial Penn 995 policies have a 15-unit maximum.